 Check-ins are a valuable way to keep teams connected.
-With the Range app in Slack, teammates can write and read all Check-ins from within Slack while still accessing integrations, history, and more within the Range web app.
+With the Range app in Slack, teammates can write, read, and react to Check-ins from the comfort of their Slack workspace.

-To get started running Range check-ins with Slack, make sure your Range account is connected to Slack.
+To get started running Range Check-ins with Slack, make sure your Range account is connected to Slack.
 From there, subscribe a team channel to Range and make sure each of your teammates also links their Slack identity to their Range identity.

 Don’t forget to tell your team why you’re doing Check-ins — to help you stay in sync without extra meetings.